- March 3, 2023

 Range bars were brought to the markets in 1995 by a Brazilian broker and trader named Vicente M. Nicolellis, Jr.

-We can clearly see the price movements have created easy to spot turning points in the market.
+We can see that price movements have created easy-to-spot turning points in the market.
 Zones that have and could act as support and resistance are easy to spot.

-Let’s contrast that with a time based chart (daily).
+Let’s contrast that with a time-based chart (daily) when Forex trading.